vitelabs/vite-hd-wallet-kit-ios/README.md

-# Vite-HDWalletKit
+# Vite_HDWalletKit
-Vite-HDWalletKit  is a swift framework that you  can  create mnemonic words ,bip public key ,address
+Vite_HDWalletKit  is a swift framework that you  can  create mnemonic words ,bip public key ,address

 You can check if the mnemonic generation is working right [here](https://iancoleman.io/bip39/).